Students who are dedicated to a career in medicine can gain assurance of a future place at the Drexel University College of Medicine.

 - Take all prerequisite courses at Ursinus; and

-- Take a minimum 40 relevant science credit hours (Biology, Chemistry, Physics, Mathemeatics) during the udnergarduate years at Ursinus College.
+- Take a minimum 40 relevant science credit hours (Biology, Chemistry, Physics, Mathematics) during the undergraduate years at Ursinus College.
 AP credits may not substitute for any of the required 40 trotal science credit hours.
-If AP courses are used to fultill any basic science courses, then higher level science courses must be taken to complete the 40 science credit hours; and
+If AP courses are used to fulfill any basic science courses, then higher level science courses must be taken to complete the 40 science credit hours; and

 - Maintain a minimum cumulative overall grade point average of 3.5 (A=4.0), and a minimum cumulative GPA of 3.5 in all BCPM courses (all biological sciences, chemistry, physics and mathematics courses), with no individual grade of less than a “C” (a “C-“ is less than a “C”) in any course Students must achieve these requirements without repeating or withdrawing from any courses, and